-20 Jan Gerald F. Creaghe
+20 Jan Gerald Francis Creaghe

 On February 22, 1856, Gerald was born the seventh child of nine and sixth of seven sons to Richard F.H.
 Creaghe and Anna Maria Archer-Butler in Ireland.
 Little is known of his childhood.
 The earliest written evidence was found by Michael Barnett when he noted “a strange note at the back of the manuscript book of the Letters of Harry Alington Creaghe” as noted below:

 In a dream my darling Gerald had a few nights before he was taken dangerously ill the Christmas of 1866 – “I dreamed that I was dying and that I had all my dear brothers and sisters around my bed.
 I suddenly fell into a deep sleep and when I awoke out of it I looked about but could see no one, everyone had left now, and I was alone.
 But I did not remain long before I was startled by the rustling of wings and soon saw a beautiful angel all dressed in white who laid a white tablecloth on my pillow and flew again up to heaven.
 I looked at the tablecloth and there was written in letters of gold “three words” – “Are you ready?”Gerald Francis Creaghe, December 20th, 1866

 I believe the first sentence of the passage can be read as an introduction by Harry to a dream related by his “darling Gerald” and mailed to Australia soon after December 20, 1866.
 In letters home in April and July, Harry does not mention his brother, but in a letter to his mother dated August 5, 1867, expresses concern for his younger brother by seven years, who was then eleven years old, “… delighted I was to see by yours that you are well again at home except poor darling Gerald, whom I thank God almighty is quite well again.”
 We cannot know if the dream was related to the illness mentioned above, but if it was, then the boy must have been quite ill for some time.
 Regardless of when he was sick, it must have been a serious problem.
 We can conclude that the young Gerald was a spiritual lad and, perhaps, prescient.
 Although Gerald was quite ill around that time, it is apparent he was not “ready”.

 It did not take long for them to figure out that there had to be a better way to make a living.
-Soon they were off to the gold and silver mines of Colorado in Gilpin and Clear Creek counties.
+Soon they were off to the gold and silver mines of Colorado in Gilpin and Clear Creek counties just west of Denver.
 There they did more labor work in the mines, but also tried some cowboying and got exposure to the ranching business.
 They saved what must have been a significant amount of money, gathered information, and made a decision to move on.

 Somewhere along the line, Gerald picked up the name “Paddy”.
 This was initially concerning in that it was a disparaging name that applied to male Irish immigrants to the U.S. in the mid to late 19th Century (Bridget, Biddie, or Bidde for females).
 However, Caroline Blunden gave assurances that “Paddy” should not necessarily be taken as disparagement in that it is acceptable for one Irishman to use the name for a friend even if their given name is not Patrick.
 Also, Gerald and his big brother do not seem to have been the kind of men who would have put up with a nickname if it were offensive.